BrainyManiac16/billing-system-python/README.md

 # billing-system-python
-A no-cost billing system that integrates Python and MySQL
+A no-cost billing system integrating Python and MySQL

 Note: You must have Python and MySQL installed.
 If not, install it first.
 1. Download the 'main.py' file